Topic Clusters for SEO: What They Are & How to Create Them

 As you review the tools’ recommendations, keep these tips in mind:

-• Choose a primary keyword: Pick the main keyword you want each page to rank for.
-Try to use this in your page’s title tag, meta description, URL slug, H1, and first paragraph of body content.
+• Choose a primary keyword: Pick the main keyword you want each page to rank for (which is likely the one Keyword Strategy Builder specified).
+Try to use this primary keyword in your page’s title tag, meta description, URL slug, H1, and first paragraph of body content.

-• Include secondary keywords: Use the other keywords from your cluster within the content where natural.
-Be careful to avoid forcing keywords in, as this can harm your SEO.
+• Include secondary keywords: Use the other keywords from your keyword cluster (secondary keywords) within the content.
+But be careful to avoid forcing keywords in, as this can harm your SEO.

-• Analyze competing content: Look at rival pages so you can work out how to create something even better.
+• Analyze competing content: Look at rival pages to work out how to create something even better.
 This will also help with the research process.

 • Be clear and concise: Make it quick and easy for readers to get the information they need.
 Structure and format your content thoughtfully to make it more digestible.

 • Build internal links: Link to other pages in the cluster so users can easily navigate between them.
-And use keyword-rich anchor text to enhance Google’s understanding.
+And attach your links to keyword-rich anchor text to enhance Google’s understanding.

 • Expand top-performing clusters with additional content